doga/browser-detector/README.md

 # browser-detector

-JavaScript library for client-side browser type detection.
+JavaScript library for browser type detection.
+Works both in-browser or server-side (Deno etc).

+Produces marginally better results in the browser, because it then has access to other means than only the browser's User-Agent identifier string for detection.

 If the browser being identified supports extensions, then `detectBrowser` will return an instance of a subclass of `Browser`.